Logo

 • 2

-Mix the goat meat with the salt, ginger garlic paste, and lime juice.
+In a bowl, mix the goat meat with salt, ginger garlic paste, and lime juice.
 Cover and refrigerate for 2 hours to marinate.

 • 3

-Meanwhile, combine the deseeded Mathania chilies with the warm water in a small bowl for 20 minutes.
+Meanwhile, combine the deseeded Mathania chilies with warm water in a small bowl and soak for 20 minutes.

 • 4

-Add the soaked chilies to a blender along with ¼ of the soaking water.
-Blend until smooth to make a fine paste and set aside.
+Transfer the soaked chilies to a blender along with one-fourth of the soaking water.
+Blend into a smooth paste and set aside.

 • 5

-When ready to cook, in a large sauce pot, heat ghee, add cloves, black peppercorns, green and black cardamom, cinnamon, and bay leaves and saute for 3-4 seconds.
+When ready to cook, heat the ghee in a large sauce pot over medium heat.
+Add the cloves, black peppercorns, green and black cardamom, cinnamon stick, and bay leaves.
+Sauté for 3–4 seconds until aromatic.

 • 6